 | Cultural Integration | Culture is treated as the final step to anchoring change | In practice, organisational culture influences every stage |

-To wrap up, it is easier to address Kotter’s change model as the powerful compass in the landscape of organisational transformation.
+To conclude, Kotter's Change Model remains one of the most effective frameworks for managing organisational change.
+By following the structured 8-step process, organisations can successfully implement transformation and sustain long-term growth.
 With its structured, clear, and momentum-oriented 8-step process, it boosts the change.
 However, it still gains the critiques due to its oversimplified model according to the current dynamics.
 So, whether you are a CIPD student or organisational employee, the thing here is to understand.
-Take the framework as a guiding structure and learn to apply on the base of patience.
+Take the framework as a guiding structure and learn to apply on patience.

 This is how you can make it truly effective by eliminating the downside.
 But still, if you are feeling daunted to comprehend, you have Rapid Assignment Help UK experts for guidance.
 So, if Kotter's model has a meaningful impact, pursue the same standard of excellence through thoughtful guidance.